openhab/openhab1-addons/bundles/action/org.openhab.action.pushbullet/README.md

 The following is a valid action call that can be made when the plugin is loaded.
 For specific information on each item, see the [Pushbullet API](https://docs.pushbullet.com/).
+The recipient can either be an email address or a channel tag.
+If it is not specified or invalid, the note will be broadcast to all of the user account's devices.

+- `sendPushbulletNote(String title, String message)`
 - `sendPushbulletNote(String receiver, String title, String message)`
 - `sendPushbulletNote(String botname, String receiver, String title, String message)`